AdamJamro/Autonomous_Truck/README.md

-### This project provides code for Arduino UNO microcontroller that steers a Truck autonomously.
+### This project provides code for Arduino UNO microcontroller that autonomously steers a little DIY Truck.

 ## Components: